 Green tea contains both caffeine and potent antioxidants called catechins, the most important of which is epigallocatechin gallate (EGCG).
 Both of these compounds have been found to aid fat burning and boost metabolism.

 However, when you drink green tea on an empty stomach, caffeine and EGCG may increase the production of gastric acid, which can possibly upset your stomach.

 The best time to drink green tea will depend a little on which of its health benefits you are seeking out.
 Green tea is a popular choice for people looking for an energy boost or to lose weight.

-However, as noted earlier, drinking green tea on an empty stomach can cause irritation in some people.
+However, as noted earlier, drinking green tea on an empty stomach can cause gastric irritation in some people.
 If you are drinking green tea to aid your weight loss efforts, it has been shown to be most effective if consumed directly before moderate-intensity exercise.

 If you are drinking green tea for its antioxidant properties, a cup in the morning, an hour or two after breakfast, or in the afternoon, one to two hours after lunch, are the optimal times.
 A few hours after dinner can work too, but it may cause problems falling asleep in some.